| | |

 |

 Note: One unusual orchestra of this period, however, remained intact barely long enough for any recording company to set down its music in wax.
 This was the Morton-Handy Band, headed by both Jelly Roll Morton and William Christopher Handy.
-The personnel included, besides pianist Morton and cornetist Handy, cornetist Tig Gray, trombonist Roy Palmer, bassist Baby Williams, banjoist Walter Dixon, drummer Johnny Bell; the clarinet posts were held by Jimmie O’Bryant, Horace Eubanks and one who is remembered by his contemporaries only as “Balls”.
+The personnel included, besides pianist Morton and cornetist Handy, cornetist Tig Gray (Thomas “Tick” Gray), trombonist Roy Palmer, bassist Baby Williams, banjoist Walter Dixon, drummer Johnny Bell; the clarinet posts were held by Jimmie O’Bryant, Horace Eubanks and one who is remembered by his contemporaries only as “Balls”.
 The date of the band is about 1923, the place, Chicago, where it was organized for tours throughout the Midwest.
 As might be expected, disputes soon arose over the “rights” position and billing of the two leaders.
 That they were temperamentally incompatible soon became evident: the venture collapsed after, at the most, two months.
 The band did however, play some engagements in the Chicago area; but, as is so often the case, recording company talent scouts were not so alert (or perhaps it was the recording companies’ executive attitude that frowned on Jazz?).
 [EJB 21]

-Note: I have not been able to locate the precise address of The New York Recording Laboratory in Chicago.
+Note: I have not been able to locate the precise address of The New York Recording Laboratories in Chicago.
 Adam Dubin and Tom Fischer have confirmed that there are no entries in both the 1923 and 1924 Chicago City Directories, nor the Telephone Directories from this period.
 Robert Morritt, who specialises in the history of recording companies, says that it was common during this period for record companies to hire hotel rooms and ballrooms, or other similar locations to carry out field recordings, until they established their own permanent studios.
-Chicago recording sessions by The New York Recording Laboratory were contracted out to Marsh Recording Laboratories Inc., the Rodeheaver Record Company and other independent studios.
+Chicago recording sessions by The New York Recording Laboratories were contracted out to the Marsh Recording Laboratories, Inc., the Rodeheaver Record Company and other independent studios.
 [ARL 300]

 |